ERICBURDONANDTHEANIMALS

 This show has been seen advertised as happening on Friday February 10.
 However, further research has shown that it was rescheduled and occurred on February 20.

-On one of these dates Eric Burdon and The Animals refuse to come on stage until they are paid, and the fans riot for an hour, but with no money forthcoming the Animals never appear.
+Eric Burdon and The Animals refuse to come on stage until they are paid, and the fans riot for an hour, but with no money forthcoming the Animals never appear.
+Briggs:

 March 3, 1967: Drew University, Madison, NJ: Eric Burdon and The Animals, The Lords, The Sorts